Skip to Content

 How Do I Know Which RV Extension Cord to Buy?

+Regardless of how much power your RV power cord can handle, most RV power cords are between 25′ and 50′ long.
 So, when you need to connect to a power supply with an outlet or power pedestal that’s further away than your RV’s power cord can reach, you need a heavy-duty outdoor RV extension cord, ideally one that matches the power rating of your RV power cord.

-But the RV extension cord itself is the critical part of the equation.
+You’ll then want to carry dogbone adapters that’ll allow you to step down to the smaller plug required at the outlet, doing so as close to the outlet as you can.
+However, the RV extension cord itself is the critical part of the equation.
 Having the appropriate gauge extension cord to handle any potential distance you may need to cover is important for safety.

 The longer you’re extending your cord, the heavier-duty you need the extension to be.
-That’s because higher gauge cords can handle higher amp draw without overheating.
+That’s because higher gauge cords can handle higher amp draws without overheating.
 These larger gauge cords will also have a lower drop in voltage along their length, ensuring that it won’t cause problems with the electrical equipment and appliances on your RV that may be susceptible to damage from low voltage (like air conditioners, residential refrigerator compressors, etc).

 Let’s take a look at some high-quality, heavy-duty RV extension cords for 15-amp, 30-amp, and 50-amp RVs.